cecileung1208/Homework/Unit 7 - SQL Challenge/README.md

 ## **3. Data Analysis**

-After completing the Data Modeling and Data Engineering steps, we have enough understanding and infomrmation to extract specific employee information from the databases.
+After completing the Data Modeling and Data Engineering steps, we have enough understanding and information to extract specific employee information from the databases.

-To conduct our Employee Data Analysis, a [queries sql file](https://github.com/cecileung1208/Homework/blob/master/Unit%207%20-%20SQL%20Challenge/Employee_SQL/Queries.sql) has been created to retrieve the following employee information.
+To conduct our Employee Data Analysis, a [queries file](https://github.com/cecileung1208/Homework/blob/master/Unit%207%20-%20SQL%20Challenge/Employee_SQL/Queries.sql) has been created to retrieve the following employee information.

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.